-PXL Mask started where most beauty companies don't — with a fifteen-year career designing how light touches a building, a stage, a body.
-Then with the realization that almost no one had bothered to do the same for a face.
+PXL Mask started where most beauty companies don't — with 15+ years spent designing how light touches a variety of spaces.
+Then with the realization that the most important lighting canvas is our face.

 Every wavelength in PXL Mask exists because peer-reviewed dermatology says it should.
 Nothing's there to look futuristic on the box.